dantheboatman/EngineeringStatics/README.md

 # Engineering Statics

 This is the source repository for [*Engineering Statics*](https://engineeringstatics.org), a free, open-source, university-level OER textbook.
+The book is produced using [PreText](https://pretextbook.org).

-The online  version  is available at [engieeringstatics.org](), and a pdf version for print or tablet use is planned.
+The online  version  is available at [engineeringstatics.org](), and a pdf version at [https://engineeringstatics.org/pdf]() for print or tablet use.

-This book is currently under development.
 Please direct any suggestions or errors to [William Haynes](mailto://whaynes@maritime.edu).

-If you would like to contribute content to the textbook, contact the project coordinator and lead author, [Dr. Dan Baker](dan.baker@colostate.edu).
+If you would like to contribute content to the textbook, contact the project coordinator and lead author, [Dr. Dan Baker](mailto://dan.baker@colostate.edu).
+We are particularly interested in adding more example problems to all chapters.